 M.A.C.S. - Modelling and Analysis of Complex Systems research group.
 The main aim of the group is to develop novel methods of modelling and analysis in order to solve important problems which have impact in the real world.
 Whilst members work on a wide range of systems, they can be classified into two main applications areas: biological systems and communication systems.

 MATU9M1 - Mathematics I module coordinated by Dr Anthony O'Hare.
 This module introduces students to a deeper way of thinking about the calculus, as well as a thorough course on linear algebra and complex numbers and their behaviour on the argand plane.

 MGTU9S1 The Global Business Environment: An Introduction.
-I was one of several tutors assisting Business Studies students who were learning skills in statistics as part of this module.
+I tutored assisting Business Studies students who were learning skills in statistics as part of this module.

 MATU9JA - Optimisation in Theory and Practice module taught by Dr Andy Hoyle.
 I taught some of this module's tutorials during the spring 2017 semester, tutoring methods such as branch and bound and nearest neighbour algorithms, as well as simplex and graphical methods used to determine optimal solutions to linear programming problems.

 MAT9JB - Numerical Analysis module taught by Professor Adam Kleczkowski.
 I taught some of this module's tutorials during the spring 2014 semester, covering function approximation and numerical integration methods such as the Trapezoidal & Simpson's Rules as well as Romberg integration.

 Access to Higher Education - Data Skills - This course is part of the Access to Higher Education programme ran by the University.
 I have coordinated and tutored this module since 2013, and have just finished teaching this module to all Access Science & Nursing students in Spring 2017.